 Personal data of employees, external co-workers, job applicants

 We are obliged to keep personal data of employees for 10 years and their earning records for 30 years.
 For record sheets, the retention period is 3 years.
-For our external co-workers, it is 5 years due to accounting reasons.
+For our external co-workers, it is 10 years.
+However, it is possible to request the erasure of personal data in accordance with Regulation (EU) 2016/679 of the European Parliament and of the Council.
 If you applied for a job in NMS, we can keep your data for up to 3 years.

 What other processors do we use?

 In some cases, we are helped with the processing of personal data by other processors, specifically:

 - communication platform providers (e-mail, calendar, shared documents) and SMS system providers